Barbary slave trade: Origins

 North African piracy had very ancient origins.
 It gained a political significance during the 16th century, mainly through Hayreddin Barbarossa, who united Algeria and Tunisia as military states under the Ottoman Empire and maintained his revenues by piracy.
 With the arrival of powerful Moorish bands in Rabat and Tétouan (1609), Morocco became a new center for the pirates and for the ʿAlawī sultans, who quickly gained control of the two republics and encouraged piracy as a valuable source of revenue.
 During the 17th century, the Algerian and Tunisian pirates joined forces, and by 1650 more than 30,000 of their captives were imprisoned in Algiers alone.

 The towns on the North African coast were recorded in Roman times for their slave markets, and this trend continued into the medieval age.
 The Barbary Coast increased in influence in the 15th century, when the Ottoman Empire took over as rulers of the area.
 Coupled with this was an influx of Sephardi Jews and Moorish refugees, newly expelled from Spain after the Reconquista.

 With Ottoman protection and a host of destitute immigrants, the coastline soon became reputed for piracy.
 Crews from the seized ships were either enslaved or ransomed.
 Between 1580 and 1680, there were in Barbary around 15,000 renegades, Christian Europeans who converted to Islam.
 Half of the corsair captains were in fact renegades.
 Some of them were slaves who converted to Islam, but most had probably never been slaves and had come to North Africa looking for opportunity.

+Robert C. Davis argues that the Barbary slave trade carried a religious dimension beyond profit-seeking.
+He links its origins to 1492, when the fall of Granada led to the expulsion of Muslims from Spain and describes the raids on Christian shipping as motivated in part by a desire for retribution as well as for the Crusades that preceded it.
+Davis characterizes the broader conflict as a mutual, centuries-long jihad, also noting that Christian military orders framed their own galley raids against Muslim shipping in comparable religious terms.